 Start with one large pan.
 I recommend using a 3-quart saute pan because it has edges to help hold everything in.

 - Start by heating your onion and aromatics.
 Heating the spices is what’s called “blooming”.
 This helps to release some of the spices natural fats and flavor.
+For this recipe, we are using yellow curry powder for the spices.
+You could also swap this for the same amount of red or green curry paste.

 - Then, simmer the liquid ingredients.
 Simmering the diced tomatoes, coconut milk, and lime juice helps to slightly thicken the curry.